raissaalvimt/raissaalvimt/README.md

 - 💬 Ask me about anything related to data science and analytics
 - ☕ Read more about my projects at (https://rpubs.com/rassaalvimt)
-- 👨‍💻 Currently working at Fundação Getúlio Vargas
+- 👨‍💻 Currently working at Fundação Getúlio Vargas - FGV
 - ⚡ Fun fact: I ❤️ art and everything related to criativity

 <h2>✨ About Me</h2>